Georgian Interior Design for Modern Life

 Furniture should be delicate looking but can be elaborate.
 Often you can find Georgian style furniture at second hand furniture stalls particularly in market halls and shops in geographical areas that feature Georgian properties.
 Also to look locally in papers and house clearances.

 Wall mirrors are the perfect finishing touches to complete this style.
 Finish your Georgian style interior with a large elaborately framed wall mirror.
+The Charlton Mirror available in 4 sizes and 3 colours is a popular mirror when wanting to achieve this style.
 The best way to purchase one of these is to find a reproduction or Georgian-inspired mirrors from a shop or online.
 Here at Soraya Interiors we sell a stunning range of elaborately framed wall mirrors in a range of colours and sizes, where we are confident you will find what you are looking for.

 Choose a fine chandelier.
 The more droplets and sparkle the better!
 Purchase a chandelier as large as your room will allow without you constantly hitting it.
 This will make a grand statement!